dogtagpki/pki/docs/development/Building_PKI.md

 $ ./build.sh
 </pre>

-It will build PKI packages with the current files in the source directory.
+It will build all packages with the current files in the source directory.

 The package version number and release number will be determined by the Version and Release attributes in the [pki.spec](../../pki.spec).